Thief II: Announcement and continued development

-The game's sound team was composed of Kemal Amarasingham, Damin Djawadi and audio director Eric Brosius.
+The game's sound team was composed of Kemal Amarasingham, Ramin Djawadi and audio director Eric Brosius.
 According to Brosius, each member of the audio department did "everything", without clear demarcations between roles.
 Like Thief, Thief II features a sound engine that simulates propagation in real-time.
 To achieve this effect, each level's geometry was input both to the level editor and to a "separate [sound] database", which mapped how sound would realistically propagate based on "the physical room characteristics [... and] how all the different rooms and areas are connected together".
 For example, noise travels freely through an open door but is blocked when the door is closed.
 The team used the new "occlusion" feature in EAX 2.0 to make Thief II's sound environment more realistic and to allow the player to listen through doors.
 The game features more sound effects, music and speech than the original Thief.
 Thief II's score, as with that of its predecessor, was designed to "blur ambient [sound] and music" together.
 However, Brosius later stated that, while Thief's soundtrack is composed of "simple and hypnotic" loops only a few seconds in length, Thief II features longer and "more thoughtfully" constructed pieces.
 He believed that this method had positive aspects, but that it resulted in a less immersive audio environment.

 Artist Dan Thron returned to create the game's cutscenes, with assistance from Jennifer Hrabota-Lesser.
 Thron later called Hrabota-Lesser "one of the greatest artists I've ever seen".
 The cutscenes, which Computer Games Magazine called "unique", feature multiple layers of artwork and footage of live actors filmed against a green screen.
 These components were combined and animated in Adobe After Effects.
 The technique had been developed for the original Thief, as an evolution of designer Ken Levine's suggestion to use motion comic cutscenes.
 David Lynch's films Eraserhead and The Elephant Man were important influences on their style.